johnpapa/ng-demos/webstorm.md

 - Set any options you desire such as `--save-dev`
 - Click `install package`

-Alternatively, install bower locally from the Mac's terminal (e.g.  `bower install toastr`)
+Alternatively, install using bower locally from the Mac's terminal (e.g.  `bower install toastr`)

 ##Install NPM Global Packages
-Install any globla packages you require.
+Install any global packages you require.
 Some examples include:
 - bower
 - grunt-cli
 - gulp